- 0.1 What is Street Dance?

 - Parties – Some club nights are dance-centric and a great place to observe people ‘getting down’.

+We expand on some of these ideas in our post about street dance for adults.
 The natural evolution of attending a street dance event is to…

 5) Join a community